 As a curator, he co-organised Samuel Fosso: Affirmative Acts, Princeton University Art Museum (2022) and the travelling survey El Anatsui: Triumphant Scale, Haus der Kunst, Munich (2019).
 Okeke-Agulu has co-organised numerous other art exhibitions, including Who Knows Tomorrow, Nationalgalerie, Berlin (2010); 5th Gwangju Biennale (2004); The Short Century: Independence and Liberation Movements in Africa, 1945–1994, Museum Villa Stuck, Munich (2001); Seven Stories About Modern Art in Africa, Whitechapel Art Gallery, London (1995) and the Nigerian section, 1st Johannesburg Biennale (1995).

-Okeke-Agulu has received a number of awards, including Honourable Mention, Arnold Rubin Outstanding Publication Award, Arts Council of African Studies Association (2017); Melville J. Herskovits Prize for the most important scholarly work in African Studies published in English during the preceding year (African Studies Association, 2016); and Frank Jewett Mather Award for Distinction in Art Criticism, College Art Association (2016).
+His many awards include Honourable Mention, The Arnold Rubin Outstanding Publication Award, Arts Council of African Studies Association (2017); The Melville J. Herskovits Prize for the most important scholarly work in African Studies published in English during the preceding year (African Studies Association, 2016); and Frank Jewett Mather Award for Distinction in Art Criticism (College Art Association, 2016).

 Born in Umuahia, Nigeria, Okeke-Agulu lives and works in Princeton, US.

 Sharjah Biennial 15 (2023)